Jsos17/Jsos17/README.md

   - Master's Thesis at HELDA - Digital Repository of the University of Helsinki:
     - [On Heavy-Tailed Probability Distributions and Portfolio Diversification](https://helda.helsinki.fi/handle/10138/357424)
 - **Bachelor of Science (Computer Science), University of Helsinki (2017-2020)**
-- Business and economics studies, Helsinki School of Economics (now part of Aalto University) (Autumn 2009)
+- Business studies, Helsinki School of Economics (now part of Aalto University) (Autumn 2009)
 - Mathematics and statistics studies, University of Helsinki (2007-2009)
 - Ylioppilastutkinto (Matriculation Examination), Imatran Yhteislukio (2002-2005)